 Cognitive behavioural therapy or CBT for ADHD is a therapy that tries to help a person find ways to accomplish important tasks and organise themselves better.
 Attempts may be made to help a person feel better about themselves by reducing anxiety and the effect of any self-critical thoughts.

 There are few medications licensed for ADHD in adults and not much research is available into how well they work.
 A psychiatrist can still prescribe medications 'off licence' if he or she thinks the medication will help.

 Medications may be stimulants, such as methylphenydate and dexamphetamine.
-There's evidence these can be effective quickly but the benefits wears off during the night.
+There's evidence these can be effective quickly but the benefits wear off during the night.

 Because these drugs can be abused, they are known as 'controlled' drugs.

 Side-effects can include weight loss and psychosis.

 A non-stimulant treatment is atomoxetine which can take some weeks to become effective.

 Side-effects can include stomach cramps, diarrhoea and thinking about self-harm.